Suicidology 2024 – 2025

 Many factors contribute to why someone may want to end their own life.
 Factors include, a traumatic event or a series of events, ongoing poor mental health, poor physical health, low local affluence, substance abuse and many more.

 In recent years as the population has increased, we have seen a rise of the online world.
 Social media is quite present in many individuals lives with AI also contributing to many individuals’ daily routines (although there are not many publications on AI and its factors toward mental health).
-It can then encourage more complex hidden negative social factors that have then increased the act of social isolation and then encouraging more suicidal feelings.
-Please see blog on mental health & social media for more information.
+It can then encourage more complex hidden negative social factors.
+This can then increase the act of social isolation which can then encouraging more suicidal feelings.
+Please see article on mental health & social media for more information.

 A range of feelings can be derived from being present online these include not feeling good enough online, the ease of comparison between social media profiles has also enabled individuals the ease of negative comparisons.

-Poverty has also seen a rise in the last year so many families are now struggling with financial hardships.
+Poverty has also seen a rise in the last year, with more foodbanks being provided, many two income families are now also struggling with financial hardships.

 Where is the data and information sourced